 (R:209 G:210 B:203 LRV:64)

-The color is one that reads gray, but it has a slightly warmer appearance thanks to the subtle undertones of taupe that can be seen throughout.
+The color reads gray, but it has a slightly warmer appearance because of the subtle undertones of taupe that can be seen throughout.

 8. Stamped Concrete (SW 7655)